An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: Computation of -Casson invariants

 \section{Computation of $SL_2(\R)$-Casson invariants}

-The purpose of this section is to give a procedure of computing the $SL_2(\R)$-Casson invariant, by means of Reidemeister torsions.
-As seen in Appendix \ref{appB}, the idea basically arises from the the work of \cite{John} in the case $G=SU(2)$.
-We begin by reviewing the torsions in \S \ref{SS314}.
+The purpose of this section is to give a procedure for computing the $SL_2(\R)$-Casson invariant by means of Reidemeister torsions.
+As indicated in Appendix \ref{appB}, the idea basically arises from the the work of \cite{John} in the case $G=SU(2)$.
+We will begin by reviewing the torsions in \S \ref{SS314}.

-\subsection{Review; Reidemeister torsions}
+\subsection{Review: Reidemeister torsions}

 Let us review algebraic torsions for cochain complexes.
 Let $\mathbb{F}$ be a commutative field of characteristic zero.
 Consider a cochain complex of length $m$,